Creating Snippets Is Impossible

 What happens: The New button at the bottom of the Snippets view is always disabled, even when text in your document is selected.
 The Convert commands in the Action pop‑up menu at the bottom of the Snippets view are disabled.

-What this means: Contract Tools saves snippets in a Word template (DOTX) file.
-In Contract Tools, this file is called a snippets template file.
-When Contract Tools starts for the first time, it attempts to create a snippets template file in a folder from which Word loads building blocks.
+What this means: In Contract Tools, the file in which snippets are saved is called a snippets file.
+When Contract Tools starts for the first time, it attempts to create a snippets file in a folder from which Word loads building blocks.
 Either Contract Tools couldn’t create this file, or the file was moved or deleted.
 It’s also possible that the file is saved in a folder from which Word does not load building blocks.

-Show the Contract Tools pane, click the Preferences button, and then click Snippets Template File.
+Show the Contract Tools pane, click the Preferences button, and then click Snippets File.

-Click Choose to choose an existing snippets template file or click New to create a new one.
+Click Choose to choose an existing snippets file or click New to create a new one.

 %APPDATA% is a shorthand for the path of a folder in which Windows applications can save data.
 This path is usually C:\Users\[Your User Name]\AppData\Roaming.
 If you can’t see this folder, open File Explorer and choose View > Hidden items.